 Professional fees: professional services such as HR services, billing services, etc

-Software fees: Any software used for a private practice, ranging from client management software, billing software to document editing software such as Adobe.
+Software fees: Any software used for a private practice, ranging from client management software, and billing software to document editing software such as Adobe.

 Examples: Simple Practice, GSuite.

-Accounting fees: any fees therapists pay for an accountant or bookkeeper to set up or keep the business books, prepare business tax returns or provide tax consultation advice.
+Accounting fees: any fees therapists pay for an accountant or bookkeeper to set up or keep the business books, prepare business tax returns, or provide tax consultation advice.

 Legal fees: any fees or disbursements for legal services and experts such as lawyers and attorneys.

-Professional development: refers to the process of identifying goals and learning new skills to help mental health therapists grow and succeed at owning their own practice.
+Professional development: refers to the process of identifying goals and learning new skills to help mental health therapists grow and succeed at owning their practice.
 Business consulting sessions for business development, coaching sessions on how to run a successful private practice, etc.

 Commissions & fees: amounts paid for services rendered on behalf of a therapist's practice.
 This does not include payments to independent contractors.